COMU/libpebble/README.md

     * `cd lightblue-0.4`
     * `sudo python setup.py install`

+There are 3 ways to install the package

 * Download debian package from this address[1] and then

     * `sudo dpkg -i pebble-remote-2.0.deb`